Pantawid Pamilyang Pilipino Program

-Pantawid Pamilyang Pilipino Program (English: Bridging Program for the Filipino Family), is a conditional cash transfer program of the Philippine government under the Department of Social Welfare and Development.
-It aims to eradicate extreme poverty in the Philippines by investing in health and education particularly in ages 0–18.
-It is patterned on programs in other developing countries like Brazil (Bolsa Familia) and Mexico (Oportunidades).
-As of June 25, 2024, the 4Ps program operates in 17 regions, 79 provinces and 1,484 municipalities and 143 key cities covering 4,090,667 household beneficiaries.
+Pantawid Pamilyang Pilipino Program (4Ps; lit.
+'Bridging Program for the Filipino Family') is a conditional cash transfer program of the Philippine government administered by the Department of Social Welfare and Development (DSWD).
+It aims to reduce extreme poverty in the Philippines by investing in health and education, particularly for children aged 0–18.
+The program was modeled after similar conditional cash transfer programs in other developing countries, such as Brazil (Bolsa Família) and Mexico (Oportunidades).
+As of June 25, 2024, the program operates in 17 regions, 79 provinces, 1,484 municipalities, and 143 cities, covering 4,090,667 household beneficiaries.

-The 2019 measure, which institutionalizes the 4Ps cash transfer program, was principally authored by Senator Leila de Lima, and co-authored by Senator Risa Hontiveros.
-In April 2019, President Rodrigo Duterte signed the measure into law.
+The program was institutionalized through Republic Act No. 11310, which was signed into law by President Rodrigo Duterte in April 2019.

 Program structure

 Objective

 The program focused on these objectives: